Let’s Turn Your Home or Workspace Into a Peaceful Indoor Garden Oasis

 If your orchid emits a bad smell, it’s essential to identify the cause and take appropriate action to address the issue.
 Here are some steps you can take when your orchid smells bad:

-A bad smell in an orchid could be an indication of pests or diseases.
+A bad smell in an orchid could be an indication of pests.
 Inspect the plant carefully, including the leaves, flowers, and roots, for any signs of infestation or infection.

 Check Watering and Drainage